eam-hub/dynamic-website-on-aws/README.md

 Use Flyway to apply the SQL script to the RDS database.

 Please see the 'flyway-migration.txt' file for the specific commands to run for migrating the file.
+Delete the instance once completed with this step.

 ### 5. Application Load Balancer Setup